 8x8 Virtual Office forms part of the X Series cloud offering from 8x8 and you can mix and match what you want from either feature-set to create the platform you need for your company.
-Originally 8x8 was primarily targeted at the SME but it has recently expanded its offering into the enterprise space which has diluted some of the focus.
+Originally 8x8 was primarily targeted at the SMB but it has recently expanded its offering into the enterprise space which has diluted some of the focus.
 The functionality is there, as are the features, but the platform itself was jittery and call quality was variable.
-It was selected as best for international calling in our round up of Best Small Business Phone Systems.
+It was selected as best for international calling in our round up of Best small business phone systems.

 Unlimited extensions: Depends on your pricing package

 Pricing model: Dependent on package selection with mix and match choices

 Customer service: Tutorials, learning guides, customer support centre

 Some of the features that stand out with 8x8 are the unlimited calling, the integration with leading applications, and the cool analytics.
 Of course, which level of feature you get will entirely depend on which platform package you purchase.
 For example, 8x8 X2 offers you integration with Google's G Suite, Outlook, NetSuite and Salesforce and unlimited calling across 14 countries.
 Alternatively, 8x8 X5 gets you unlimited calling across 47 countries and supervisor analytics, while the X6 version lands you customer experience analytics and post call survey capabilities that will completely redefine your customer engagements.
 Depending on the type of business you’re running and what your requirements are, X literally does mark the spot.

 8x8 Virtual Office review: Design and Usability